Droptop-Four/Basic-Version/CODE_OF_CONDUCT.md

 ## 10. Contact info

-To contuct us is preferably to use the [Discord server](https://discord.gg/aGQ6uE4Fgp) of the Droptop Four community.
+To contact us is preferably to use the [Discord server](https://discord.gg/aGQ6uE4Fgp) of the Droptop Four community.

 ## 11. License and attribution